maroda/sounding.com/content/blog/2019/2019-09-07-meander-sonor-ode.md

   - poetry
   - improvisation
 tags:
-  - '#DFTALS'
+  - DFTALS
-  - '#DuetForThereminAndLapSteel'
+  - DuetForThereminAndLapSteel
-  - '#MusicCity'
+  - MusicCity

 ---
 <img src="/img/2019/09/D447A3C3-83A9-4A74-8A0D-ED4E9AA3EED6-1024x519.jpeg" alt="" class="wp-image-1158" srcset="/img/2019/09/D447A3C3-83A9-4A74-8A0D-ED4E9AA3EED6-1024x519.jpeg 1024w, /img/2019/09/D447A3C3-83A9-4A74-8A0D-ED4E9AA3EED6-300x152.jpeg 300w, /img/2019/09/D447A3C3-83A9-4A74-8A0D-ED4E9AA3EED6-768x390.jpeg 768w" sizes="(max-width: 1024px) 100vw, 1024px" />